 In this how to install Mate on FreeBSD I’m not going to repeat the same guides you can read elsewhere.
 If you desire to use FreeBSD as a daily driver desktop, I do encourage you to read and follow the guides from this other guy.
 The guide you are currently reading can be considered the […]

-How to install OpenVAS on FreeBSD
+How to setup MariaDB master-slave replication on FreeBSD